choznerol/PutellaDatabase/README.md

 # PutellaDatabase
-A Putella gene database.
+A Plutella gene database.
 Support searching by text and by sequence.

 Homepage: http://140.112.94.72/~junliang/lumino/index.html